BootstrapCMS/Contact/README.md

 To get the latest version of Laravel Contact, simply require `"graham-campbell/contact": "0.1.*@dev"` in your `composer.json` file.
 See the [Laravel Queuing](https://github.com/GrahamCampbell/Laravel-Queuing) readme for extra requirements before continuing.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-You will need to register many service providers before you attempt to load the Laravel Contact service provider.
+You will need to register a few service providers before you attempt to load the Laravel Contact service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 * `'GrahamCampbell\Core\CoreServiceProvider'`
 * `'GrahamCampbell\Queuing\QueuingServiceProvider'`